Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Preliminaries

-\textbf{Dataset Settings}~ To test the performance of models in cross-cancer transfer, it is required to set up cancer-specific datasets for training tailored models.
-Specifically, we set up multiple cancer-specific datasets where one dataset corresponds to one cancer type.
+\textbf{Dataset Settings}~ To measure the performance of models in cross-cancer transferring, we prepare cancer-specific datasets to train specialized models.
+Specifically, we prepare multiple cancer-specific datasets, where each dataset corresponds to a single cancer type.
 For each dataset, we ensure that (\textit{i}) its number of patients is greater than 200 and (\textit{ii}) its ratio of event occurrence is larger than 5\%, followed by splitting it into 5 folds for cross-validation-based model evaluation.
-The two criteria are set empirically as we find that the survival data satisfying them could often result in stable training and more consistent test performance in cross-validation.
+The two criteria are set empirically since we find that the survival data satisfying them could often result in stable training and consistent performance across different folds.
 The above settings yield 13 cancer-specific datasets, which in total contain 7,268 patients with 8,818 WSIs and are used for cancer-specific training.
 We call them \textbf{\dataset-C} and denote its cancer types by $\mathcal{C}=\{c_1,\cdots, c_{n}\}$ with $n=13$.
-The remaining 13 cancers, covering 1,922 patients with 2,370 WSIs, are cast as rare tumor diseases in TCGA (as the vast majority of them have no more than 200 patients) and are employed as test data to measure the transferability of WSI-based prognostic knowledge to rare tumors.
-We call them \textbf{\dataset-R} and write its cancer types as $\mathcal{R}=\{r_1,\cdots, r_{m}\}$ with $m=13$.
+The remaining 13 cancers, covering 1,922 patients with 2,370 WSIs, are cast as rare tumor diseases in TCGA (as the vast majority of them have no more than 200 patients) and are employed as test data to measure the transferability of prognostic knowledge to rare tumors.
+We call them \textbf{\dataset-R} and write its cancer types as $\mathcal{R}=\{r_1,\cdots, r_{m}\}$ where $m=13$.
 We show the statistics of all datasets in Figure \ref{fig:dataset-stats}(b) and \ref{fig:dataset-stats}(c).